Ferdinand Waldo Demara: Impersonations

-The following year, Demara began his new lives by borrowing the name of Anthony Ignolia, an army buddy, and going AWOL.
+The following year, Demara began his new life by borrowing the name of Anthony Ignolia, an army buddy, and going AWOL.
 He joined the Abbey of Our Lady of Gethsemani, a Trappist monastery in Kentucky under his assumed identity.
 However, he met an acquaintance from his first Trappist monastery, and so he left before his true identity could be revealed.
 He then moved to the New Melleray Abbey near Dubuque, Iowa, before finally returning home.
 His father encouraged his son to turn himself in to the military police for his desertion but he did not.

-He then joined the Navy where he trained as a hospital corpsman.
-He did not reach the position he wanted, faked his suicide and borrowed another name, Robert Linton French, and became a religion-oriented psychologist.
+He then joined the United States Navy where he trained as a hospital corpsman.
+He did not reach the position he wanted, faked his suicide and borrowed another name, Robert Linton French, and pretended to be a religion-oriented psychologist.
 "Dr French" then presented himself at the New Subiaco Abbey, a Benedictine monastery in Arkansas, as a would-be Catholic convert.
 However, after a few weeks "he was summoned to the abbot's office, where he was accused of having forged his documents".
 He denied the accusations but left the monastery.
-He travelled to Chicago where he joined the Clerics of Saint Viator, before moving on to the Order of St. Camillus in Milwaukee.
-After once more arguing with his superiors, this time over his lack of cooking skills, he left and moved to New Jersey where he joined the Paulist novitiate in Oak Ridge.
+He travelled to Chicago, where he joined the Clerics of Saint Viator, before moving on to the Order of St. Camillus in Milwaukee.
+After once more arguing with his superiors, this time over his lack of cooking skills, he left and moved to New Jersey, where he joined the Paulist novitiate in Oak Ridge.

-As "Dr French", he applied for various jobs at Catholic colleges and was eventually employed to teach psychology at Gannon College (now a university) in Erie, Pennsylvania.
-Being made dean of the School of Philosophy, he taught general psychology, industrial psychology and abnormal psychology, and published a "well-received booklet" titled How to Bring Up Your Child.
+As Dr. French, he applied for various jobs at Catholic colleges and was eventually employed to teach psychology at Gannon College (now a university) in Erie, Pennsylvania.
+Being made dean of the School of Philosophy, he taught general psychology, industrial psychology, and abnormal psychology, and published a "well-received booklet" titled How to Bring Up Your Child.
 He left after "an unfortunate incident involving forged checks".
 He was briefly a member of the Benedictine Saint Bede's Abbey, Peru, Illinois, before joining the Brothers Hospitallers of Saint John of God.